 To recover platinum from the isolated platinum-enriched particles, chemical leaching techniques can be employed.
 These methods involve using acid or base solutions to dissolve platinum from its solid matrix and make it available for further processing:

 Once platinum has been dissolved into a liquid phase, it can be recovered by reducing it back to its metallic state.
-This is typically achieved by using reducing agents like hydrogen gas or by adding chemical reducers like sodium borohydride.
+This is typically achieved by using reducing agents such as hydrogen gas or by adding chemical reducers such as sodium borohydride.
 The platinum can then be precipitated from the solution as fine metallic particles or flakes.
 The reduced platinum is often purified by washing and drying, and it can be further processed for reuse in catalytic converters, fuel cells, or other industrial applications.

-The cost of recovering platinum from roadside dust presents a significant challenge, as the concentration of platinum in road dust is typically low, making large-scale recovery economically unfeasible unless processing methods are scaled up efficiently.
-The complexity of the dust matrix, which contains a mixture of materials, further complicates the recovery process.
-In order for platinum recovery to be economically viable, techniques used in mining and recycling industries would need to be adapted to the specific characteristics of roadside dust.
+The cost of recovering platinum from roadside dust is high, as the concentration of platinum in road dust is typically low, making large-scale recovery economically infeasible unless processing methods are scaled up efficiently.
+The complexity of the dust matrix, which contains a mixture of materials, further complicates recovery.
+For platinum recovery to be economically viable, techniques used in the mining and recycling industries would need to be adapted to the specific characteristics of roadside dust.

 On the other hand, there are considerable environmental benefits to recovering platinum from road dust.
 This process can reduce the need for platinum mining, which is energy-intensive and environmentally damaging.
 Mining activities often lead to ecosystem disruption, water contamination, and the release of greenhouse gases.
 By recycling platinum from urban environments, these negative environmental impacts can be minimized, contributing to sustainability and resource conservation.

-However, there are regulatory and safety concerns that need to be addressed in the recovery process, particularly with respect to the contamination of road dust by other harmful heavy metals, such as lead and cadmium.
-It is crucial that any recovery methods adhere to strict environmental safety protocols to prevent hazardous by-products from being released into the environment, particularly in urban areas where dust can easily be inhaled by humans or animals.
-Therefore, ensuring the safe handling and processing of road dust is a key component of any recovery initiative
+However, there are regulatory and safety concerns that need to be addressed during the recovery process, particularly regarding the contamination of road dust with other harmful heavy metals, such as lead and cadmium.
+Any recovery methods must adhere to strict environmental safety protocols to prevent hazardous by-products from being released into the environment, particularly in urban areas where humans or animals can easily inhale dust.
+Therefore, ensuring the safe handling and processing of road dust is a key component of any recovery initiative.